HP-Gong/HTML5-CMS/README.md

 # html5-cms
 HTML5 design with a customize CMS

-The HTML5 CMS is a customize CMS for the this HTML5 design.
+The HTML5 CMS is a customize CMS for this HTML5 design.
 I implement the backend for this HTML5 design where the user can update the info and images on the website without any assistant.

 For the Frontend design template, I used this design called Dimension.